alexle-developer/angular-redux/README.md

 ## Nx Commands

+### We can also use the Nx Console UI to create these commands

 - npx create-nx-workspace@latest (new nx workspace)
 - nx generate @nrwl/angular:app customer-portal --routing (new customer-portal app)
 - nx generate @nrwl/angular:lib auth --routing (new lib called auth)